Mr. President (band): Lineup changes, and Forever & One Day album (2001–2004)

-Final singles and breakup (2005–2008)
+Final singles and breakup (2004–2008)

 Immediately following the Forever & One Day tour, the band announced its intentions to create a new CD.
 Despite this announcement, nothing ever materialized.
 The band continued to perform at special events, most notably at Hit Giganten in 2004, until 2006.
 In 2005, the first (and only) single featuring Frank's vocals, "Sweat (A La La La La Long)", a cover of the Inner Circle hit, was released as an iTunes-only single.
 Another iTunes-only single was released by the band in 2006.
 This single, titled "Megamix 2006", blended each of the band's greatest hits into a single track.

 Following the release of "Megamix 2006", the band quietly went into hiatus, although they performed a handful of times in 2007 and 2008.
 Word of their official separation came in 2008, when Lazy, Frank, and Haak announced that they would be parting ways.
 Since then, no plans for reuniting the band have been made.
 However, Lazy still performs at various '90s revival shows with different female vocalists, covering all of the Mr. President songs.
-T-Seven has her own solo discography and is currently touring with a '90s nostalgia performance called "90s Unplugged".
+T-Seven has her own solo discography and also occasionally performs at various '90s revival shows.
 All of the other former members of Mr. President have seemingly retired from the music business entirely.